dsharlet/slinky/README.md

 # Slinky
 [This project](https://en.wikipedia.org/wiki/Slinky) aims to provide a lightweight runtime to semi-automatically optimize data flow pipelines for locality.
-Pipelines are specified as graphs of operators processing data between buffers.
+Pipelines are specified as graphs of operators processing data between multi-dimensional buffers.
-After a pipeline is specified, Slinky will break the buffers into smaller chunks, and call the operator implementation to produce these chunks.
+Slinky then allows the user to describe transformations to the pipeline that improve memory locality and reduce memory usage by executing small crops of operator outputs.

 Slinky is heavily inspired and motivated by [Halide](https://halide-lang.org).
 It can be described by starting with Halide, and making the following changes:

-- Slinky is a runtime, not a compiler.
+- Slinky is a runtime interpreter, not a compiler.
-- All operations that read and write buffers are user defined callbacks (except copies and other data movement operations).
+- All operations that read and write buffers are user defined callbacks (except copies).
-- Bounds for each operation are manually provided instead of inferred (as in Halide).
+- Bounds for each operation are manually provided instead of inferred as in Halide.

 Because we are not responsible for generating the inner loop code like Halide, scheduling is a dramatically simpler problem.
 Without needing to worry about instruction selection, register pressure, and so on, the cost function for scheduling is a much more straightforward function of high level memory access patterns.

-The ultimate goal of Slinky is to make automatic scheduling of data flow pipelines reliable and fast enough to be used as a just-in-time optimization engine for runtimes executing suitable data flow pipelines.
+The ultimate goal of Slinky is to make automatic scheduling of pipelines reliable and fast enough to implement a just-in-time optimization engine at runtime.

 ## Graph description
-The pipelines are described by operators called `func`s and connected by `buffer_expr`s.
+Pipelines are described by operators called `func`s and connected by `buffer_expr`s.
 `func` has a list of `input` and `output` objects.
 A `func` can have multiple `output`s, but all outputs must be indexed by one set of dimensions for the `func`.
 An `input` or `output` is associated with a `buffer_expr`.